 They are literally full of dark chocolate (three kinds!).
 Dark chocolate contains loads of antioxidants (more than blueberries or acai berries).
 It also contains lots of iron, magnesium, copper, and more.
 Some studies show that dark chocolate is also good for blood flow and to protect against heart disease.

 These brownies contain peanut butter which is packed with potassium.
 This is great for balancing out high levels of sodium.
-It's also high in protein, healthy fat, magnesium, and vitamin E. For a nut free version, simply substitute a seed butter.
+It’s also high in protein, healthy fat, magnesium, and vitamin E. For a nut free version, simply substitute a seed butter.

 Last but not least, we can’t forget those lovely sweet potatoes!
 They are loaded with vitamin A, vitamin C, manganese, and vitamin B6.
 They can also help stabilize blood sugar and enhance immune function.